2022 Arizona gubernatorial election: General election

 Lake was criticized for her denial of Joe Biden's victory in the 2020 presidential election.
 She had made her closeness to former president Donald Trump central to her campaign.
-Hobbs refused to debate Lake, which became a highly discussed issue of the campaign, earning criticism from Republicans.
-On October 16, 2022, Lake twice refused to say that she will accept the result if she does not win the election: "I'm going to win the election, and I will accept that result."
+Hobbs refused to debate Lake by arguing that would create a "circus", which became a highly discussed issue of the campaign, resulting in criticism from Republicans.
+On October 16, 2022, Lake twice refused to say that she would accept the result if she did not win the election: "I'm going to win the election, and I will accept that result."

 According to Politico, the race was considered a toss-up.
 Lake called both the primaries and current round of elections "incompetent" and stated that "honest elections are needed" and that "the system we have right now does not work".

 Debates and forums

 Katie Hobbs refused to debate Kari Lake, though one debate-like forum was held.